gridsound/daw/README.md

 - [x] Drop samples into the grid with several tools like selection, move, crop, cut.
 - [x] History, undo/redo.
 - [x] Use the localStorage to save many distinct compositions.
-- [ ] Possibility to export the composition in WAV or MP3.
+- [x] Possibility to export the composition in WAV.

 ## Alpha version
 - [ ] Creation of a minimap who will be the grid's horizontal scroll.